okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/areas/color-unmatched.md

 ---
 layout:             page
-title:              Unmatched
+title:              Color (Unmatched)
 published:          true
 date:               2024-09-14
-modified:           2024-09-14
+modified:           2024-11-30
-order:              /synoptic-panel/options/areas/unmatched
+order:              /synoptic-panel/options/areas/color-unmatched
 ---

 Define the appearance of the unmatched elements in the visual.

-Unmatched elements are the elements that are not associated with a data point in the dataset.
+> Note that unmatched elements are the elements that are not associated with a data point in the dataset.
 See [Data Binding](../../concepts/data-binding.md) for more information.

 ## Color